 There are quite a few hits for the text “Reverse engineering Google” on Google.
-The ones I have looked at try to guess how to get attention from Google’s robot and how to get position.
+The ones I have looked at try to guess how to get attention from Google’s robot and how to get position is search results.
 This note is about an entirely different question:

 “How does Google answer questions so efficiently?”.